Leonard Cohen: 1960s and 1970s

 In 1967, disappointed with his lack of success as a writer, Cohen moved to the United States to pursue a career as a folk music singer–songwriter.
 During the 1960s, he was a fringe figure in Andy Warhol's "Factory" crowd.
 Warhol speculated that Cohen had spent time listening to Nico in clubs and that this had influenced his musical style.

 His song "Suzanne" became a hit for Judy Collins (who subsequently recorded a number of Cohen's other songs), and was for many years his most recorded song.
 Collins recalls that when she first met him, he said he could not sing or play the guitar, nor did he think "Suzanne" was even a song:

 She first introduced him to television audiences during one of her shows in 1966, where they performed duets of his songs.
 Still new to bringing his poetry to music, he once forgot the words to "Suzanne" while singing to a different audience.
 Singers such as Joan Baez have sung it during their tours.
 Cohen stated that he was duped into giving up the rights for the song, but was glad it happened, as it would be wrong to write a song that was so well loved and to get rich for it also.
 Collins told Bill Moyers, during a television interview, that she felt Cohen's Jewish background was an important influence on his words and music.

 After performing at a few folk festivals, he came to the attention of Columbia Records producer John Hammond, who signed Cohen to a record deal.
 Cohen's first album was Songs of Leonard Cohen.
-The album was released in the US in late 1967 to generally dismissive reviews, but became a favourite in the UK on its release in early 1968, where it spent over a year on the album charts, as well as a cult favourite in the US.
+The album was released in the US in late 1967 to generally dismissive reviews, but became a favourite in the UK on its release in early 1968, where it spent over a year on the album charts.
 He appeared on BBC TV in 1968 where he sang a duet from the album with Julie Felix.
 Several of the songs on that first album were recorded by other popular folk artists, including James Taylor and Judy Collins.
 Cohen followed up that first album with Songs from a Room (1969, featuring the often-recorded "Bird on the Wire") and Songs of Love and Hate (1971).